The MBC 19th-Century Banjo Track:

 Minstrel Banjo, Classic Banjo & More

-Experienced banjoists of any skill level are invited to take part in our “19th Century Banjo” track, taught by noted banjo players – and banjo-scholars – Greg C. Adams and Pete Ross.
+Experienced banjoists of any skill level are invited to take part in our “19th Century Banjo” track, taught by noted banjo player – and banjo-scholar – Greg C. Adams, assisted by another instructor TBA.
 The purpose of this track is to provide newcomers and experienced hands with opportunities to learn more about Early Banjo – banjo tunes and techniques from the 18th and 19th centuries, and their legacy in more recent playing traditions.
 We’ll be using a variety of teaching methods – learning by ear, reading tab and using sheet music – while working together in both large and small groups.
 Depending on the number of people and the types of banjos they bring (e.g., a modern fretted banjo or an original/reproduction mid-nineteenth century banjo), the primary tuning we’ll be using is gCGBD or the lower tuned equivalent dGDF#A.

 Note: You can participate in the 19th Century Banjo track full time, take just one class, or anything in between.

 Early Banjo & Early Banjo Techniques: "Banjo Style" vs. "Guitar Style"

 “Early banjo” is a phrase used these days to refer to all banjo music and references from early colonial times – when enslaved Africans created and perpetuated banjo traditions in the Caribbean and colonial North America – through the mid-19th century, when the banjo became internationally commercialized during what is now referred to as the “Minstrel Era.”
 The earliest and best-documented playing techniques from this time period were first described in the 1850s and ’60s by a series of instruction books called “tutors.”